alinnert/sshtool/README.md

 This is going to be a small tool to manage your SSH settings.

 I'm using [Dart](https://dart.dev) because I want this to be a CLI with a GUI on top later on.
-And I'm look forward to [Flutter](https://flutter.dev) supporting desktop environments.
+And I'm looking forward to [Flutter](https://flutter.dev) supporting desktop environments.
+Let's see how that works out.

 ## Usage (draft)